econoalchemist/COLDCARD-Paranoid/README.md

 Now the 24-word seed phrase has been independently verified and the ColdCard can be trusted to be doing what it purports to be doing.
 Once your curiosity has been satisfied that everything is working as expected and advertised, now repeat the process with you actual dice rolls on the ColdCard and do not enter them into the computer when you're done.

-## Generating a seed phrase
+## Generating a seed phrase with 256 bit of entropy by dice rolls
 There are a couple considerations you may want to make when creating a seed phrase.
 For example, ColdCard will generate a seed phrase for you by default, as shown in the [Ultra Quick guide](https://github.com/econoalchemist/ColdCard-UltraQuick).
 However, maybe you don't trust the True Random Number Generator (TRNG) in your ColdCard, you can introduce some of your own randomness using a six sided dice and combine that with the ColdCard's TRNG entropy as demonstrated in the [Middle Ground guide](https://github.com/econoalchemist/ColdCard-MiddleGround).
 In this guide though, you'll see how to generate a full 256 bits of entropy with dice rolls now that you know the ColdCard is not up to any funny business.

 Starting at the ColdCard main menu.
 Select `New Wallet` and after a moment you will be presented with 24 words.
-However, to add some of your own dice roll randomness, scroll down to the bottom of the word list and select `4` to add some dice rolls.
+However, to use your own dice roll randomness, scroll down to the bottom of the word list and select <kbd>4</kbd> to add at least 99 dice rolls.

 <p align="center">
   <img width="454" height="341" src="Assets/NewWallet.jpg">
   <img width="454" height="341" src="Assets/AddEntropy.jpg">
 </p>

-Entropy is calculated by using: log2(6) = 2.58.
-Where the 6 is the number of sides on the dice.
+Entropy is calculated by using: `log2(6) = 2.58`.
+Where the `6` is the number of sides on the dice.
 For reference, it would take the world's most powerful super computer trillions of years to brute force a 256 bit key.
-Roll the dice and enter the corresponding number for each roll.
+Start rolling the dice and enter the corresponding number for each roll.
 Repeat this process at least 99 times for the full 256 bits of entropy.

 <p align="center">
   <img width="454" height="341" src="Assets/ZeroRolls.jpg">
   <img width="454" height="341" src="Assets/NintyNinerolls.jpg">
 </p>

+Once you are satisfied with the number of rolls hit <kbd>OK</kbd>.
 Now you will be presented with a new list of 24 words.
-Write these words down on your notecard.
+Write these words down in order on your notecard.
 Then double check your work.

 <p align="center">
   <img width="454" height="341" src="Assets/SaveWords1.jpg">